jongrantwritescode/promptgen/evals/README.md

 To add a new eval:

 1. Create a new directory under `evals/`
-2. Add an `*.eval.ts` file with evaluation configuration
+2. Add an `<eval-name>.eval.ts` file with evaluation configuration
-3. Ensure test cases align with corresponding example
+3. Include test cases and scoring functions in the eval file
-4. Add appropriate scoring functions
+4. Run with: `npm run start --eval=<eval-name>`

 ## Scoring Functions